 A highly popular teenage drama, ‘Boys over Flowers’ is loosely based on a Japanese Manga series of the same name.
 The story revolves around a group of rich, wealthy boys who call themselves the F4, studying at a high-end Shinwa High School.
 Ji-hoo, Yi-jung, Woo-bin, and Jun-pyo are led by Jun-pyo, the unassailable leader of the close-knitted group.
 Meanwhile, Jan-di, a timid girl belonging to a humble family saves a poor boy from committing suicide and immediately gains the F4’s attention and wins a scholarship to study at the Shinwa High School.
 As Jun-pyo is immediately smitten with Jan-di, the latter falls for Ji-hoo and the close-knitted group begins to crumble.
 ‘Boys over Flowers’ has all the elements of a typical teenage high school romantic drama and it is no surprise that it created a Korean wave at the time of its release.
 So, what’s holding you back?

 Read More: Best Korean Romantic Movies of All Time

 11. Live (2018)

 One of the latest television series on Netflix that you can watch, ‘Live’ is a cop-drama which tells the story of Hongil Patrol division and all the officers, beat cops, cadets and corporals within it.
 Essentially, ‘Live’ is an account of the incidents the division goes through every day, their struggles, sorrows and joys that they share and the conflicts that surface as a result.
-Although there are not many K dramas that focus on cops and the upside of being a cop (not the violent, criminal angles), ‘Live’ stands out as one of the unique among all given its lively script and a likeable array of characters.
+Although there are not many K dramas that focus on cops and the upside of being a cop (not the violent, criminal angles), ‘Live’ stands out as one of the unique ones among all given its lively script and a likable array of characters.
 Easily one of the best television dramas that you can stream on Netflix.